davidmyers9000/chronicle/README.md

 	- Can manage own video_comments
 	- Can manage own video_links

-Topic - `headline, body, source`
+Topic - `subject, description`
+- Has a topic_video
 - Can have many video_comments
 - Can have many video_links

+TopicVideo - `source, title, description`
+- Belongs to a topic
+- Has time
+- Can have many video_comments
+- Can have many video_links

-VideoComment - `text`
+VideoComment - `text, time`
-- Belongs to a video
+- Belongs to a topic_video
 - Belongs to an author

-VideoLink - `source, text`
+VideoLink - `source, note, time`
-- Belongs to a video
+- Belongs to a topic_video
 - Belongs to an author